is the largest and oldest registered yacht club in Finland. The club has more than 2,600 members.

 NJK has been represented in all Olympic Games except two.
-The club is keen on having Olympic level sailors in the future and has two teams ready for the 2012 Olympics in Weymouth; in women's match racing and the 49er.
-Both teams are ranked among the top in the world.
+The club is keen on having Olympic level sailors in the future and has teams preparing for the 2016 Olympics in Rio de Janeiro.

 As much effort is put into coaching and training future top competitors NJK has initiated a project called CHALLENGE.

-Together with the Finnish Sailing Association and the Finnish Olympic Committee NJK runs a training centre for elite sailors.
+Together with The Finnish Sailing and Boating Federation and the Finnish Olympic Committee, NJK runs a training centre for elite sailors.
 Challenge strives constantly to develop training activities in order to improve the competitive level of its racing squad.